baskint/relicious_apps/README.md

 # Relicious Apps
-This is a dual application configuration where we use JWT token with a shared key to authenticate between the apps.
-The JWT token has the payload:
+This is a dual application configuration where we use a JWT with a shared key to authenticate between the apps.
+The JWT has the following sample payload:
 ```
 { email: "John Doe", email: "john@example.com" }
 ```

 ## Rayols
-Payload sendig app - this is a Rails 7 application using Ruby 3.2.2. s First, `cd royals`, then using `rbenv`, we can configure the runtime environment for this as follow
+Payload sending app - this is a Rails 7 application using Ruby 3.2.2.
+First, `cd royals`, then using `rbenv`, we can configure the runtime environment for this as follows:

 1. `rbenv install 3.2.2`
 2. `gem install rails --version 7.0.0`
 3. `bundle install`

-Also create a `.env` file and add the below contents:
+Also create a `.env` file inside the `rayols` directory and add the below contents:
 `RAYOLS_JWT_SECRET="testing123"`

 After this, start the `rails server` at default port 3000.

 ## Phoebe
 Payload receiving app - this is Phoenix 1.7.3 application using Erlang 26.0 and  Elixir 1.14.5.
 First `cd phoebe`.
 Then using `asdf`, we can configure the runtime environment as follows:

 1. `asdf install erlang 26.0`
 2. `asdf install elixir 1.14.5`
 3. `asdf local erlang 26.0`